amarkum/interview-refresher-java-bigdata/README.md

-# Java & Big Data Brushup
+# Java,SQL,DS & Big Data Brushup
 This repository has code snippets and notes related to preparation for Interview in Java & Big Data.

 ## Content